 Admin (CKEditor 4.5.10).

 - MDaemon will email the Outlook Connector release notes to the postmaster

 and global admins when a new version (4.0.0 or newer) is installed on the server.

-be able to send mail using an alias, by returning the logon alias as the user's
+able to send mail using an alias, by returning the logon alias as the user's primary

 - fix to log file archives sometimes having incorrect files included